This document describes how the broadcasting semantics in XLA work.

 In Numpy, this is called broadcasting .

-XLA is a low-level infrastructure with a XLA language this is as strict and explicit as possible, avoiding implicit and "magical" features that may make some computations slightly easier to define, at the cost of more assumptions baked into user code that will be difficult to change in the long term.
+The XLA language is as strict and explicit as possible, avoiding implicit and "magical" features.
+Such features may make some computations slightly easier to define, at the cost of more assumptions baked into user code that will be difficult to change in the long term.
 If necessary, implicit and magical features can be added in client-level wrappers.

 In regards to broadcasting, explicit broadcasting specifications on operations between arrays of different ranks is required.
 This is different from Numpy, which infers the specification when possible.